thii/SwiftHEXColors/README.md

 $ pod install
 ```

-And add `import SwiftColors` to the top of the files using SwiftColors.
+And add `import SwiftHEXColors` to the top of the files using SwiftHEXColors.

 ### Carthage